 If you're the primary cardholder on the account, the Responsibility row will show “Individual.”

-When counting how many credit cards on your credit report show an opening date in the past two years, make sure to note how many of those are authorized user accounts.
+When counting how many credit cards are under two years old, make sure to note how many of those are authorized user accounts.
 While authorized user accounts don't count toward your 5/24 status, it's important to know these numbers in case you need to explain this to a phone representative.

 Final Thoughts